 When considering how much the premium is likely to be, you should also bear in mind that you will be liable for the landlord’s costs.
 The eventual cost of the new lease will be the premium, plus both your own and the landlord’s ‘reasonable’ legal and valuation costs (not including any costs which arise in connection with proceedings heard before a tribunal).

-The Leasehold Advisory Service is government funded and provides independent advise for residential leaseholders.
-Their website includes a Lease Extension Calculator which provide you with a general estimate of the premium for a lease extension for a flat.
-It is based on data available on a national level and does not take into account local factors that may impact on the premium.
+The Leasehold Advisory Service is government-funded and provides independent advice for residential leaseholders.
+Their website includes a Lease Extension Calculator which provides you with a general estimate of the premium for a lease extension for a flat.
+It is based on data available on a national level and does not take into account local factors that may impact the premium.

 Terms of the new Lease: